OliverACollins/muse-athena-test/README.md

 - The distance between the white and red electrodes should cross the heart
 - The gap between the white and black electrodes should run in a straight line down the torso
 - Black and red electrodes should be parallel to each other

+### LabRecorder/general recording issues
+- If OpenSignals is not showing in Streams, make sure that the Lab Streaming Layer is turned on the "Integration" tab of the OpenSignals Settings panel
+- Muse Athena streams not updating: restart LabRecorder, and then they should appear.
+If they do not appear, check the OpenMuse terminals in VScode
+- If jsPsychMarkers are not coming through live in the VScode Python terminal, make sure to `cd` to the correct working directory of the GitHub repository (muse-athena-test)